Seagate/seagate-exos-x-api-go/README.md

 ## Test Using A Live System

 This option runs the Go language test cases against a live storage system.
 Two steps are required:
-- Update .env with the correct system IP Address and credentials
+- Update `test/.env` with the correct system IP Address and credentials
+  - See `test/env-example` which provides an example of the file contents
-- Run `go test -v`
+- Run `go test ./test/ -v`

 Another option is to define environment variables, which take precedence over .env values
 - export TEST_STORAGEIP=http://[ipaddress]